johnyenter-briars/CryptKit/README.md

 4. Take the first 16 raw bytes of the SHA-256 hash.
 5. Use those 16 bytes as the AES-256-CBC IV.

 The encrypted file only contains the hex ciphertext.
 To decrypt outside VS Code, the external tool must recreate the same key and IV from the password.

-## Commands

-- `encryptfile` encrypts the entire current document.
-- `decryptfile` decrypts the entire current document.

-Encryption prompts for the password twice.
-Decryption prompts once.